message/iata/IE.md

 - a COVID-19 vaccination certificate showing that they were fully vaccinated with Pfizer-BioNTech (Comirnaty) at least 7 days before arrival; or
 - a COVID-19 vaccination certificate showing that they were fully vaccinated with Moderna or Janssen at least 14 days before arrival; or
 - a COVID-19 vaccination certificate showing that they were fully vaccinated with AstraZeneca (Vaxzevria) at least 15 days before arrival; or
-- a COVID-19 recovery certificate showing that they recovered from COVID-19 in the past 180 days.
+- a COVID-19 recovery certificate issued at most 180 days before arrival.
 - This does not apply to passengers younger than 12 years.
 3. Passengers who in the past 14 days have been in or transited through Argentina, Bolivia, Brazil, Chile, Colombia, Ecuador or Peru must present a quarantine hotel reservation booked at <a href="https://tinyurl.com/778s6b2p">https://tinyurl.com/778s6b2p</a> .
 More details can be found at <a href="https://tinyurl.com/te8ftd47">https://tinyurl.com/te8ftd47</a> .
+- This does not apply to:
+- passengers with a COVID-19 recovery certificate issued at most 180 days before arrival;
-- This does not apply to passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated with:
+- passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated with:
-- Pfizer-BioNTech (Comirnaty) at least 7 days before arrival;
+- Pfizer-BioNTech (Comirnaty) at least 7 days before arrival; or
-- Moderna or Janssen at least 14 days before arrival;
+- Moderna or Janssen at least 14 days before arrival; or
 - AstraZeneca (Vaxzevria) at least 15 days before arrival.
 4. Passengers must complete a "Passenger Locator Form" at <a href="https://cvd19plf-prod1.powerappsportals.com/en-us/">https://cvd19plf-prod1.powerappsportals.com/en-us/</a> before departure.
 - This does not apply to passengers younger than 18 years.